We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 You should spot clean your pad with a mild soap and water to remove things like mud, sunscreen, bug spray, remnants of camp snacks, etc.

-When putting your pad away for the season, lay it out and wipe down the entire outside of the pad, then let it air dry.
+When putting your pad away for the season, lay it out and wipe down the entire outside of the pad, then let it air dry completely.
 Give it time to air dry both inside and out (in the case of self-inflating models) so that it won’t grow mildew.

 A camping mattress will keep you from sleeping directly on the hard ground, so you may actually get a refreshing night of sleep while tent camping without weird twinges or aches the next morning.